 Organization-wide supported (VRIO)

 The resources themself do not create any advantage for a company if the company is not organized in way to adequately exploit these resources and capture the value from them.
 The focal company therefore needs the capability to assemble and coordinate resources effectively.
 Examples of these organizational components include a company’s formal reporting structure, strategic planning and budgeting systems, management control systems and compensation policies.
 Without the correct organization to acquire, use and monitor the resources involved, even companies with valuable, rare and imperfectly imitable resources will not be able to create a sustainable competitive advantage.
-When all four resource attributes are present, a company is save to assume it has a distinctive competence that can be used as source of sustainable competitive advantage.
+When all four resource attributes are present, a company is safe to assume it has a distinctive competence that can be used as source of sustainable competitive advantage.
 Below is a diagrom that sums up the four VRIO attributes and the resulting advantages the company has in different situations.

 Note that the VRIO framework is a follow-up of the VRIN framework (Valuable, Rare, Hard to Imitate, Non-substitutable).
 The creator of the VRIN and VRIO framework, Jay Barney, combined the I and N into one attribute and added the O as extra criteria.
 Inimitability in the VRIO framework therefore means that resources are hard to imitate because competitors cannot duplicate and/or substitute them.
 It is recommended to combine this framework with Porter’s Value Chain Analysis in order to create a more complete overview of the strengths and weaknesses of the organization’s internal factors.